strawstack/FoxFile/README.md

 `npx fox-file [directory-path]`

 Replace `[directory-path]` above with a relative path to a directory starting from the directory where you are running the command.
+Note: do not terminate the `[directory-path]` argument with a path seperator.

 ### Using the fox-file Command